Changes at Carnegie Mellon University - Australia29th June 2022

 Customised for students seeking to develop cutting edge skills in IT Management and data analytics, the program provides you with knowledge of how technology interacts with business processes, strategy, and policy.
 These desirable skills, coupled with advanced knowledge in business intelligence and “big data” technologies, will put you at a distinctive advantage over other graduates.
 According to the Institute of Analytics Professionals of Australia (IAPA) 2015 Skills and Salary Survey Report, Australian businesses and government agencies continue to generate huge demand for analytics professionals, the median respondent earns $130,000 annually, 184% of the Australian full-time median salary.

-The program requires a total of 168 units: 150 units of core courses, 18 units of elective courses and 400 hours (approximately 10-12 week) of internship.
+The program requires a total of 168 units: 150 units of core courses, 18 units of elective courses, and a minimum of 300 hours of internship.

 Full-time students complete the program over five study periods (21 months).